volodymyrhudyma/blog/content/blog/replace-all-string-occurrences-in-javascript.md

 console.log(str.replace(/_/g, "-"));
 ```

-**Important note:** if the first argument of a **replace()** method is a string, it will only replace the first occurrence.
+**Important note:** if the first argument of a **replace()** method is a string, only the first occurrence is replaced.

 ## Method: replaceAll()

 A new addition to JavaScript, introduced with ES2021 is a **string.replaceAll(globalRegExp/search, value)** method.

-As the name says, it replaces all occurrences of a Global Regular Expression (**globalRegExp**) or **search** argument without the need to provide any additional flags.
+As the name implies, it replaces all occurrences of a Global Regular Expression (**globalRegExp**) or **search** argument without the need to specify additional flags.

-Why did we say "Global Regular Expression", not just "Regular Expression"?
+Why did we say "Global Regular Expression" and not just "Regular Expression"?

-That's because if we pass a Regular Expression without the **g** (global) flag, we will receive an error:
+That's because we get an error if we pass a Regular Expression without the **g** (global) flag:

 ```javascript
 const str = "Hello_world_I_am_front_end_developer";